Procurement Lifecycle

 Accounts Payable: The team responsible for processing invoices and issuing payments.

-Financial Management is responsible for initiating the budget-to-obligation-to-payment cycle through diligent planning and dialogue with departments and end users via the budget development processes.
-As the planning team discusses functional activities and programs, departments will identify the need for procuring goods and services that are not eligible on ProCard or through punchouts along with the timing of their needs.
-It is the responsibility of the financial management team to not only plan for the financial impact of these activities, but to guide departments to their designated procurement analyst to begin planning and processing in a timely way for their event or activity.
-At a minimum, quote gathering and supplier set-ups should begin at least 60 days in advance for known annual events.
+2. The Financial Management team not only plans for the financial impact of these activities, but also guides departments to their designated procurement analyst to begin planning and processing in a timely way for their event or activity.
+At a minimum, quote gathering and supplier set-ups should begin as soon as possible, and at least 60 days in advance for known annual events (preferably at the start of the fiscal year).

 All Suppliers/Payees are responsible for registering themselves/their business via the OCFO supplier set-up website.
 The process takes 5-7 minutes and assures that Georgetown has accurate information about them in order to make payment once payment is due.

 The Supplier/Payee will receive an email notification when their registration has been approved.
 They should forward that to the Requesting Department that they are working with to expedite the procurement/payment process.
-Alternatively, the department may periodically review for the Supplier/Payee record at the list of all active suppliers that is publicly available and updated nightly.
+Alternatively, the Department may periodically review for the Supplier/Payee record at the list of all active suppliers that is publicly available and updated nightly.

 Procurement Services either: